Chief of Defence (Sweden): Timeline

-Every time a new Supreme Commander is to be appointed, there is some debate between the different services.
+Every time a new Chief of Defence is to be appointed, there is some debate between the different services.
 Some feel that some kind of rotational system would be appropriate.
-In actuality, most Supreme Commanders have come from the Army, and only one, Håkan Syrén, from the Navy.
-Because he is a General of the Amphibious Corps, there has to this day not been a single Admiral to hold the office.
+In actuality, most Chiefs of Defence have come from the Army, and only one, Håkan Syrén, from the Navy.
+Because he is a general of the Amphibious Corps, there has to this day not been a single admiral to hold the office.

-List of Deputy Supreme Commanders
+List of deputy supreme commanders

-Until 30 June 1994, the Chief of the Defence Staff was the second most senior member of the Swedish Armed Forces.
-When the Swedish Armed Forces was reorganized on 1 July 1994, the Chief of the Defence Staff position was abolished.
-Lieutenant General Percurt Green became the first Deputy Supreme Commander who took office on 1 July 1994.
+Until 30 June 1994, the chief of the defence staff was the second most senior member of the Swedish Armed Forces.
+When the Swedish Armed Forces was reorganized on 1 July 1994, the chief of the defence staff position was abolished.
+Lieutenant General Percurt Green became the first deputy supreme commander who took office on 1 July 1994.
 He also held the post of head of the Joint Operations Command (Operationsledningen, OpL).

-In conjunction with the Swedish Armed Forces Headquarters reorganization in 1998, a special position was created as Deputy Supreme Commander to relieve the Supreme Commander.
-The Deputy Supreme Commander led the Headquarters work through coordination of the operations.
+In conjunction with the Swedish Armed Forces Headquarters reorganization in 1998, a special position was created as deputy supreme commander to relieve the supreme commander.
+The deputy supreme commander led the Headquarters work through coordination of the operations.
 He also exercised employer responsibility for the staff in the Headquarters.
 In order to coordinate the operations he had a Coordination Department.
-The Deputy Supreme Commander also acted as the Deputy Agency Executive (Ställföreträdande myndighetschef).
+The deputy supreme commander also acted as the deputy agency executive (Ställföreträdande myndighetschef).
 A formal position of head of the Swedish Armed Forces Headquarters was established in 2002.

-From 1 October 2005, the post of Deputy Supreme Commander became the Director General of the Swedish Armed Forces held by a civil servant.
+From 1 October 2005, the post of deputy supreme commander became the director general of the Swedish Armed Forces held by a civil servant.